dylan-profiler/visions/docsrc/source/visions/thinker/engineering_view.rst

 Why don't we use OOP inheritance?
 ---------------------------------
 You might wonder why for example `ImagePath` class does not inherit from `ExistingPath` class.
-The short answer is, we tried, it didn't work out for the conditions we are under.
+The short answer is, we tried, in order to support our use cases inheritance ultimately only added complexity to the solution.
-It is just not the abstraction that simplifies our problem, in fact it introduces complexity.
-The current abstraction however, each type inherits from a base type, class inheritance from relations.
+Within the current abstraction, each type inherits from a base type, class inheritance from relations.

 When you think how class inheritance would be beneficial is here, is where it reduces complexity.
 TODO

 Sampling in inference
 ---------------------
 TODO

 Why are relations defined on the type?
 --------------------------------------
-TODO (extendability)
+The short answer is extendability.

+Recall, relations define mappings to a type, so, given two types `A` and `B` with a relation from `B -> A`, that relationship is defined on `A`.
+Defining relationships in this way actually decouples types from each other.
+This allows us to dynamically construct a relation graph based only on the types included in the typeset without modifying any type specific logic.

 Missing value bitmaps
 ---------------------